 What is a cashback credit card?

-A cashback credit card is a type of reward credit card that pays you a percentage of what you spend back in the form of a credit on your bill; monthly, quarterly or annually.
+A cashback credit card is a type of reward credit card that pays you a percentage of what you spend back as a credit on your bill or in some cases straight into your bank account; monthly, quarterly or annually.

-So if you are trying to be savvy with your money and earn extra cash for your everyday spending you should move quickly while deals from American Express, Aqua and Santander are still around.
+So, if you are trying to be savvy with your money and earn extra cash for your everyday spending there are fewer options available compared with other types of credit cards.

 How do cashback credit cards work?

-Cashback credit cards pay a rate of cashback that dictates how much you can earn each time you spend.
+Cashback credit cards pay a rate of cashback that determines how much you can earn each time you spend.
+So, for example, a cashback rate of 5% means you would earn £5 on a £100 spend.

-Some come with introductory rates that may be capped followed by an on-going rate while others pay a flat unlimited rate for as long as you have the card.
+Some deals come with introductory rates that may be capped followed by an ongoing rate while others pay a flat unlimited rate for as long as you have the card.

-The trick with a cashback credit card is to use it like a debit card and load all your everyday spending onto it to rack up the rewards.
+The trick with a cashback credit card is to use it as a debit card and load all of your everyday spending onto it to rack up the rewards.

 Many of these cards charge an annual fee, but if you regularly spend on your card and repay the balance in full each month, you could earn hundreds of pounds a year.